 3 security vectors you may not have considered

-Security breaches often occur where we least expect them, and many areas still fly under the radar.
-Here are three lesser-known attack vectors and ways to mitigate the risk they pose to your company.
+Security breaches often occur where we least expect them to, and many areas still fly under the radar.
+Be aware of these three lesser-known cybersecurity threats:

-To lock down your office printers, start by implementing firewalls and using strong passwords.
+That’s why it’s important to lock down your office printers and other connected devices.
+To do this, start by implementing firewalls and using strong passwords.
 When manufacturers push updates to cover new security risks, download them quickly.
-Stay current with industry best practices, and make sure your printers are included in your organization’s security policy and procedures.
+Stay current with industry best practices, and make sure your devices are included in your organization’s security policy and procedures.

-It's also critical that you deploy secure pull-printing technology: This allows employees to submit their print jobs to a single secure queue and use their access cards or login credentials to release (pull) their documents from any printer on the network.
+For connected printers, in particular, consider deploying secure pull-printing technology, in which employees submit their print jobs to a single secure queue and use their access cards or login credentials to release (pull) their documents from any printer on the network.
 This simple workflow prevents unauthorized access to sensitive documents and provides the added benefit of reducing waste and resource costs.

-When everyone is operating a unique device connected to the company network, the opportunities for hackers multiply.
+Almost 40 percent of the employees surveyed said their employers don’t employ BYOD cybersecurity protocols.
+This is a major problem, because when everyone is operating a unique device connected to the company network, the opportunities for hackers multiply.
 One hacked personal account can lead attackers into other accounts, which might store sensitive company information.
-Then there’s the added risk of offsite theft: If a smartphone is stolen, the thief could obtain your intellectual property or financial information and publish or try to sell it.
+Then there’s the added risk of off-site theft; if a smartphone is stolen, the thief could obtain your intellectual property or financial information and publish or sell it.